amitverma07/BMI-Calculator/README.md

 # BMI-Calculator

-### This project is created using HTML, CSS and JavaScript.
+### This project is created using HTML, CSS, Bootstrap and JavaScript.

 ## Table of contents